na-na-hi/renget/archive/ProdiAgy.md

 ##Usage instructions:
 We take what we learnt from rentry.co/dadaptguide with a couple differences:

-- Just set the epochs to the total amount of steps you want, keep repeats at 1, calculate according to your batch size and gradient accumulation.
+!!! warning AS WROTE IN DADAPT GUIDE BEFORE AND I REPEAT AGAIN NOW: FIRST AND FOREMOST.
+NO DUPLICATE DATASET.
+MANUAL AND LOGICAL CAPTIONING IF YOU WANT CAPTIONING AT ALL.
+DATASET WILL ALWAYS REMAIN IMPORTANT.
 !!! info If training only with epochs does not work well with your dataset due to size or something else then start using repeats.
 - Toy with snr_gamma and noise_offset/adaptive_noise_scale only if you want to experiment and see what results you may like.
 Unset the seed if you want variations.
-- Toy with d_coef to tune the optimizer, safeguard_warmup if you are using warmup for whatever reason, bias_correction depending on your dataset and weight_decay.
+- Toy with ``d_coef (0.5 to 2.0)`` which is the main way to scale your d*lr and ```weight_decay``` if you are overtraining too quickly, safeguard_warmup if you are using warmup for whatever reason, bias_correction depending on your dataset.

 That is literally all, it is a massive upgrade from every single past method, not much else to do, it's that simple now.